About Arrest and Jail Alternatives

 The Arrest and Jail Alternatives (AJA) program utilizes peer case managers and mental health professionals to assist Olympia community members who are deeply marginalized based on multiple intersecting identities including homelessness, addiction, disability, and criminal justice involvement.
 Certified Peer Counselor staff draw upon their shared life experience in order to offer empowering, non-judgmental support to individuals who have been traditionally let down by systems of care.
 AJA utilizes a trauma-responsive and client-directed model based on principles of harm reduction, and seeks to improve access to services such as housing and non-emergency treatment for mental health and substance use disorders.
 The program’s goals include reducing recidivism, financial strain on the criminal justice system, and inappropriate utilization of emergency services.

-AJA works closely with other CCS programs such as Drexel House and the Mitigation Site, as well as external partners in housing, behavioral health, crisis response, primary and emergency medical care, public defense, and other supportive services.
+AJA works closely with other CCS programs such as Drexel House and the Quince Street Village, as well as external partners in housing, behavioral health, crisis response, primary and emergency medical care, public defense, and other supportive services.
 The program is one of several across the state in the expanding field of diversion from the criminal justice system, and an important feature of the work is the close relationship established with local law enforcement and corrections agencies who are also committed to finding innovative solutions.
 As our community seeks responsive, holistic alternatives to the “business as usual” model of criminalizing human behavior, many voices are needed at the table.
 Employing—and empowering—individuals with lived experience of addiction, mental health, homelessness, and incarceration is a significant part of the AJA service model, and allows CCS staff to make genuine connections with community members who may otherwise be difficult to reach.

 - Intensive case management – AJA serves as a vital connective tissue to housing, substance use treatment, mental health care, primary/urgent/specialist medical appointments, legal assistance, benefits programs, and other important services